kubesphere/website/content/en/docs/project-user-guide/application-workloads/deployments.md

 1. Before you set an image, define the number of replicated Pods in **Pod Replicas** by clicking the **plus** or **minus** icon, which is indicated by the `.spec.replicas` field in the manifest file.

     {{< notice tip >}}
-You can see the Deployment manifest file in YAML format by enabling **Edit Mode** in the top right corner.
+You can see the Deployment manifest file in YAML format by enabling **Edit Mode** in the top-right corner.
 KubeSphere allows you to edit the manifest file directly to create a Deployment.
 Alternatively, you can follow the steps below to create a Deployment via the dashboard.
     {{</ notice >}}

     ![deployments](/images/docs/project-user-guide/workloads/deployments_form_2.jpg)